mattva01/schooltool/README.txt

 $ sudo apt-get install python-imaging

+Optional: For pdf generation to work, you need to install fonts:

+$ sudo apt-get install ttf-liberation

 Run make to download and install all the required zope packages into the eggs folder: